limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 Walking through this VM took longer than usual because of the numerous twists and turns.
 It encouraged me to document down the crucial sections meticulously and I took more screen captures.
 It certainly lived up to its name of being harder than the first one, particularly with the reverse engineering of `qsub` and the exploit development for `panel`.

-Overall.
-I must say it was extremely well-designed :+1:
+Overall, I must say it was extremely well-designed :+1:

 [1]: https://www.vulnhub.com/entry/pinkys-palace-v2,229/
 [2]: https://twitter.com/@Pink_P4nther